BIP WSIiZ

 Office hours

-Room RA131 / Cisco Webex
+Room RA131

-Czy wiesz, że Wyższa Szkoła Informatyk i Zarządzania w Rzeszowie należy do czołówki najlepszych uczelni w Polsce?
+Czy wiesz, że Wyższa Szkoła Informatyki i Zarządzania w Rzeszowie należy do czołówki najlepszych uczelni w Polsce?
 Oferujemy kształcenie praktyczne, dostosowane do trendów panujących na rynku pracy.
 Badania dowodzą, że nasi absolwenci szybko znajdują dobrze płatną pracę i są zadowoleni ze studiów.

-ul.
-Sucharskiego 2,
+ul. mjr.
+Henryka Sucharskiego 2

 35-225 Rzeszów